dantrim/parquet-writer/README.md

 The `parquet-writer` library aims to provide support for:

-  * Specifying the layout of Parqeut files (what types of columns to store) via JSON
+  * Specifying the layout of Parquet files (what types of columns to store) via JSON
   * Storage for numeric data types and boolean values
   * Storage of one-, two-, and three-dimensional lists
   * Storage of struct objects (think: `C` structs) with any number of arbitrarily typed fields